takeshwari/friendly-chatbot/README.md

 # friendly-chat-bot
+## Anti-bullying Chatbot

-This is a friendly artificial intelligent chatbot. :simple_smile:
+This is a friendly artificially intelligent chatbot.
+:simple_smile: